alaues/docker_game_of_three/README.md

 ## Requirements for installation
 * Docker, with docker-compose tool
-* Mysql, with pre-created database and `REFERENCES` privileges user
+* Mysql server, with pre-created database and `REFERENCES` privileges user

 ## Installation
 1. clone this repository